 HiSET Subject For a score of 10-11 For a score of 12 & above

 Language Arts (Reading and Writing) 2 credits 4 credits

 Science 1 credit 2 credits

 - It is important to note that waived credits can occur only when you have not earned credits previous to the HiSET.
 For example, if you earned two credits in English from your previous education and scored above a 12 on your HiSET English and Literacy tests, then only two English credits would be waived, not

-- Social studies credits on the this apply only to electives and not U.S. History and Government.
+- Social studies credits on this apply only to electives and not U.S. History and Government.

 - An individual who fails the HiSET may retake it as many as three times in a given year.
 You are only required to take the subtests if you fail.

 - If you are 18 years or older, there are no additional requirements to take the exam.
-If you are 16 or 17 years old, you must have a letter of withdrawal from the last high school you attended, a parental permission form and approval from the Douglas County School Board.
-Remember that the student must continue to attend high school full time (either in day or night school) until they have received permission to take the HiSET.
+If you are 16 or 17 years old, a parental permission form and approval from the Douglas County School Board is required.
+Remember that the student must continue to attend high school full time (either in day or night school) until they have taken the HiSET.